Invest in profitable Swiss real estate

 Direct participation in the value development of your property — Swiss apartment buildings achieved an annual average of around 4% per year***

-Valuation basis: up to twice a year by Wüest Partner or an independent valuer — Net Asset Value is transparent at all times
+Valuation basis: up to twice a year by Wüest Partner or an independent valuer — Net Asset Value transparent at all times

-*** Source: Wüest Partner, Real Estate Market Switzerland.
+*** Source: Wüest Partner, Swiss Real Estate Market.

-**Expected distributions, depending on the project. → Risk information
+**Expected distributions, project-dependent. → Risk information

-***Source: Wüest Partner, Real Estate Market Switzerland.
+***Source: Wüest Partner, Swiss Real Estate Market.

 Unsere Leistung im Überblick